RESIDENCE HALL RULES & REGULATIONS

 Students and guests may not possess an animal other than fish and properly attended assistance animals for individuals with disabilities that have been registered through the Office of Disability Services.
 Aquariums are to be limited to 10 gallons or less.

-Residents of the Village houses have the ability to have specific pets.
-Approval for all animals must be received from the Area Coordinator for Graduate and Family Housing and the Village pet policy must be followed.
+Residents of the Village houses and The Circle Apartments have the ability to have specific pets.
+Approval for all animals must be received from the Director of Residence Life or his/her designee and the pet policy must be followed.

 23. Power Strips